meziantou/Meziantou.Analyzer/docs/README.md

 # MA0149: Use pattern matching instead of inequality operators for discrete value
 dotnet_diagnostic.MA0149.severity = none

+# MA0150: Do not call the default object.ToString explicitly
+dotnet_diagnostic.MA0150.severity = none
 ```

 # .editorconfig - all rules disabled